High order symplectic partitioned Lie group methods: Order analysis

 \section{Order analysis}

-In analysing the order of variational methods we use variational error analysis as described by Marsden and West \cite[Section~2.3]{marsden01}.
-We recite two definitions, and a theorem from the reference above which are useful in the following sections.
+In analyzing the order of variational methods we use variational error analysis as described by Marsden and West \cite[Section~2.3]{marsden01}.
+We recite two definitions from this reference which are useful in the following sections.
+The \emph{exact discrete Lagrangian} is given by

+where $q(t)$ is the solution to the Euler--Lagrange equations with $q(0)=q_0$, $q(h)=q_1$.
 A discrete Lagrangian $L_h$ is said to be \emph{of order $p$} if

-for all solutions $q(t)$ of the Lagrangian problem.
-Two discrete Lagrangians $L_h^1$ and $L_h^2$ are \emph{equivalent} if their difference, $L_h^1(q_0, q_1)-L_h^2(q_0, q_1)$, is a function of $h$ only, i.e.~independent of $q_0$ and $q_1$.
-If two discrete Lagrangians are equivalent, the symplectic mappings based on them are identical. \begin{theorem} Given a regular Lagrangian $L$ and corresponding Hamiltonian $H$, the following are equivalent for a discrete Lagrangian $L_h$: \begin{itemize} \item The symplectic integrator defined by $L_h$ is of order $p$. \item $L_h$ is equivalent to a discrete Lagrangian of order $p$. \end{itemize} \end{theorem}
+for all solutions $q(t)$ of the Euler--Lagrange equations.
+The following theorem is a special case of \cite[Theorem~2.3.1]{marsden01}. \footnote{Patrick and Cuell \cite{cuell09} demonstrate an inaccuracy in the proof in \cite{marsden01}.
+However, they also show that the relevant result still holds.} \begin{theorem} Given a regular Lagrangian $L$ and a discrete Lagrangian $L_h$ of order $p$, then the symplectic integrator defined by $L_h$ is of order~$p$. \end{theorem}

 Both classes of methods presented in this article depend on Butcher coefficients $a_{ij}$ and $b_i$.
-Furthermore, when applied to an abelian Lie group (for instance $\RR^n$), both classes become symplectic partitioned RK methods where the position is integrated with the RK method with coefficients $a_{ij}$ and $b_i$, while the momentum is integrated with a method with coefficients~$\hat{a}_{ij} = b_j - b_j a_{ji} / b_i$ and $\hat{b}_i = b_i$.
-These methods can be called \emph{variational Runge--Kutta methods}, and the order conditions for these have been explored in detail by Murua \cite{murua97}.
-Since an abelian Lie group is a special case of a Lie group, the order of the variational RK method is an upper bound for the order of the variational Lie group method with the same coefficients.
+Furthermore, when applied to an abelian Lie group (for instance $\RR^n$), both classes become symplectic, partitioned RK methods where the position is integrated with the RK method with coefficients $a_{ij}$ and $b_i$, while the momentum is integrated with the RK method with coefficients~$\hat{a}_{ij} = b_j - b_j a_{ji} / b_i$ and $\hat{b}_i = b_i$.
+The order conditions for SPRK methods have been explored in detail by Murua \cite{murua97}.
+Since an abelian Lie group is a special case, the order of the SPRK method is an upper bound for the order of the variational Lie group method with the same coefficients.
 The order of the underlying Lie group method is also an upper bound according to \Fref{prn:orderlimit}.